mimoduo/Stamp/README.md

 * _template jade:_ Template Level ~ can override global level, provides template to pages
 * _page jade:_ Page Level ~ extends template level, can override global level and template level

+##Getting Accustomed

+stamp/templates/sample-template/jade/template.jade is where the real hottness goes on.
+Each template folder created, in this example it is "sample-template", will be your stamp for multiple pages.
+Individual pages have the ability to override any variables or blocks that were inherited from either the global level or the template level.

 ##Installation

 Make sure node is installed before attempting to install Stamp: https://nodejs.org/en/download/ Node is required as a package manager used in the following steps.